 The Committee has the discretion to grant awards under the 2018 Plan and, therefore, it is not possible as of the date of this proxy statement to determine future awards that will be received by the Company's named executive officers or others under the 2018 Plan.
-Accordingly, in lieu of providing information regarding benefits that will be received under the 2018 Plan, as amended, the following table provides information concerning the benefits that were received by the following persons and groups during 2019 under the 2018 Plan: each named executive officer; all current executive officers, as a group; all current directors who are not executive officers, as a group; and all current employees who are not executive officers, as a group.
+Accordingly, in lieu of providing information regarding benefits that will be received under the 2018 Plan, as amended, the following table provides information concerning the benefits that were received by the following persons and groups during 2020 under the 2018 Plan: each named executive officer; all current executive officers, as a group; all current directors who are not executive officers, as a group; and all current employees who are not executive officers, as a group.
+The schedule excludes 429,855 shares of common stock issued during 2020 to executives and employees from the 2018 Stock Incentive Plan in lieu of paying cash for 50% of the annual bonus awards in connection with the Company's annual 2019 bonus program.

-Options Name and Position Average Exercise Price (\$) Number of Awards (#) Michael H. Tardugno Chairman, President and Chief Executive Officer \$ 1.99 165,000 Nicholas Borys Executive Vice President a nd CMO \$ 1.97 80,000 Khursheed Anwer Executive Vice President and CSO 1.99 112,500 Jeffrey W. Church Executive Vice President and CFO \$ 1.97 80,000 All current executive officers, as a group \$ 1.98(1) 437,500 All current directors who are not executive officers, as a group \$ 1.99(1) 216,000 All current employees who are not executive officers, as a group \$ 1.97(1) 457,250
+Options Name and Position e Exercise ice (\$) Number of Awards (#) Michael H. Tardugno Chairman, President and Chief Executive Officer \$ 3.66 135,000 Nicholas Borys Executive Vice President and CMO \$ 3.66 55,000 Khursheed Anwer Executive Vice President and CSO 3.66 50,000 Jeffrey W. Church Executive Vice President and CFO \$ 3.66 55,000 All current executive officers, as a group \$ 3.66(1) 295,000 All current directors who are not executive officers, as a group \$ 2.16(1) 60,000 All current employees who are not executive officers, as a group \$ 3.50(1) 305,250